adazzle/react-data-grid/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to *use* react-data-grid, please direct them to [StackOverflow](https://www.stackoverflow.com).
+If you have questions about how to *use* react-data-grid, please direct them to [StackOverflow](http://stackoverflow.com/questions/tagged/react-data-grid).
 We are also available on our Slack channel

 ## <a name="issue"></a> Found an Issue?
-If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
-Even better, you can [submit a Pull Request](#submit-pr) with a fix.
+If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][https://github.com/adazzle/react-data-grid].
+Even better, you can
+[submit a Pull Request](#submit-pr) with a fix.

 ## <a name="feature"></a> Want a Feature?
-You can *request* a new feature by submitting an issue to our [GitHub Repository][github].
+You can *request* a new feature by submitting an issue to our [GitHub Repository][https://github.com/adazzle/react-data-grid].
 If you would like to *implement* a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.
 Please consider what kind of change it is: